lim147/CS1XA3/Assign3/README.md

 ## Overview
 This assignment builds a [math library](https://lim147.github.io/) in Haskell, which is composed of 7 modules providing different functionality for calculation:
+Note: A haddock documentation is generated for this assignment.
+Check it simply by clinking the hyperlinks in this file.

 - `ExprType`
      - contains an expression data type that can encode addition, multiplication, exponentation, logarithm, trigonometry (sin, cos), variables and constants.